Kruemelbahn/SpaxBooster/README.md

 For more details please refer to the [manual](Documentation/Spaxbooster%20V3%20-%20Rev.6.pdf).<br>

+## New for V3.0 Rev.6a
+- Pin header for emergency stop (S2) combined with pin header K3

 ## New for V3.0 Rev.6
 - R4 removed (must!)
 - Emergency-stop added (R12 must!
 Button is optional)